Research

 Abstract

-Climate concern as a political priority is crucial for gaining broad public support for climate policies.
-The drivers of climate attitudes have so far been identified in socio-economic and political factors and direct experience of weather shocks.
-This paper introduces international migration induced by weather variations as a novel determinant of climate concern.
-The empirical analysis leverages exogenous variation in weather in non-OECD origin countries to construct a gravity-predicted instrument for asylum demands and study their effect on individual climate concern and voting behavior for Green parties in the European Union between 2000 and 2019.
-Results show that weather-induced asylum applications heighten concern about climate change as a political priority.
-Changes in stated preferences, however, do not translate into changes in voting behavior, as there is no effect on Green party votes in the European Parliament elections.
-These findings are consistent with a drop-out of traditional Green voters, changes in preferences for individuals below the voting age, as well as no changes in the pro-environmental policy manifesto of political parties.
+Climate awareness is crucial for gaining public support for climate policies.
+Previous studies show socio-political factors and personal experience of weather shocks as the main drivers of climate attitudes.
+This paper introduces and empirically tests for international migration induced by weather variations as a novel determinant of climate concern in host countries.
+I leverage exogenous weather variation in non-OECD countries to construct a gravity-predicted instrument for asylum demands.
+Using an instrumental variable approach, I find a strong positive effect of weather-induced asylum applications on individual climate concern in European Union countries between 2000 and 2019.
+Using Google search data, I rule out that news and media coverage are confounding the effect of weather-induced asylum demands.
+The documented changes in stated preferences, however, do not translate into changes in voting behavior.
+Using electoral outcomes, I find no effect of weather-induced asylum applications on Green votes in the European Parliament elections.
+These findings are consistent with three mechanisms that I document, including a drop-out of traditional Green voters, changes in preferences among individuals below the voting age, as well as no changes in the pro-environmental agenda of political parties.

 Publications